lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 The book has been revised with better cavalry practices based on other publications by General Dundas

-The document itself is very practical and military --- opening by emphasizing punctuation strictly, and soon asserting that “Every Gentleman must learn, if he does not know, how to saddle and bridle his Horse, and strap on his Coat-Case; because he may be in many Situations where a Servant would be an Incumbrance, and where neither Groom nor Ostler are to be had (6).
+The document itself is very practical and military --- opening by emphasizing punctuality strictly, and soon asserting that “Every Gentleman must learn, if he does not know, how to saddle and bridle his Horse, and strap on his Coat-Case; because he may be in many Situations where a Servant would be an Incumbrance, and where neither Groom nor Ostler are to be had (6).
 It then follows with long and detailed explanations of what commands demand what kinds of actions, which would require serious study.....
 Though these do seem perhaps focused on marches and drills, which may be largely for show?
 Eg: “Wheeling, with executed with Precision, and sufficient Velocity, is one of the most beautiful Manoevres in the Field” (25).

 This suggests a largely different kind of group than one in which the chief priorities are dignified uniforms and coats that match in colour.
 So, *which kind of information is in my missing document?*